 Mathematicians have always been fascinated by numbers.
-One of the most famous problems is Fermat’s Last Theorem that, if n≥3, the equation xn+yn=zn has no solutions with x, y, z all nonzero integers.
+One of the most famous problems is Fermat’s Last Theorem: ie if n≥3, the equation xn+yn=zn has no solutions with x, y, z all nonzero integers.
 An older problem is to show that one cannot construct a line of length 3√2 with ruler and compass, starting with just a unit length.

-Often the solution to a problem will lie outside the confines within which the problem has been posed, and theories must be constructed in order to prove a claim.
+Often the solution to a problem will require you to think outside its original framing.
 This is true here, and you will see the second problem solved in your course; the first is far too deep and was famously solved by Andrew Wiles.

 Mathematics at Oxford

-We will encourage you to ask questions and find the solutions for yourself.
-But in order to do so, you must have a solid grounding in the concepts and the methods.
-In one sense, you will ‘start from the beginning’.
-We will teach you to think mathematically and so will start with careful definitions from which we build the edifice.
-Above all, Mathematics is a logical subject, so you will need to argue clearly and concisely as you solve problems.
+We will encourage you to ask questions and find solutions for yourself.
+You will need to think mathematically and we begin by teaching you careful definitions so that you can construct theorems and proofs.
+Above all, mathematics is a logical subject, so you will need to argue clearly and concisely as you solve problems.
 For some of you, this way of thinking or solving problems will be your goal.
 Others will want to see what further can be discovered.
 Either way, it is a subject we want you to enjoy.

 Students interested in this course might also like to consider the three joint degrees with Mathematics.

 There are two Mathematics degrees, the three-year BA and the four-year MMath.
-You will not be asked to choose between the degrees until your third year.
+You will not be asked to choose between these until your third year.

 New MMathPhys Fourth Year

 From 2015/16, the Physics and Mathematics Departments in Oxford will jointly offer a new integrated masters level course in Mathematical and Theoretical Physics.
 Mathematics students will be able to apply for transfer to a fourth year studying entirely mathematical and theoretical physics, completing the degree with an MMathPhys.
 The course features research-level training in Particle Physics, Condensed Matter Physics, Astrophysics, Plasma Physics and Continuous Media.
-For full details see www-thphys.physics.ox.ac.uk/MMathPhys.
+Read more about this fourth year.

 A typical weekly timetable